Table Of Contents

 5. DCA

-6. Avoid Shorting in a Crypto Bear Market
+6. Avoid shorting in a crypto bear market

 Traders use shorting as a technique to profit from falling crypto prices.
 Normally, shorting is an ideal method for use when an asset hits an established support level, i.e., within the normal course of business.
-However, many experts do not favor the approach when it comes to bitcoin or other cryptocurrencies because it could lead to unlimited losses or even liquidation of your position.
+However, many experts do not favor the approach when it comes to Bitcoin or other cryptocurrencies because it could lead to unlimited losses or even liquidation of your position.
 This is a fundamental issue with shorting and no amount of experience can prepare you for a market whose bottom is falling out.

 Shorting is selling an asset at a high price with the intention of repurchasing it later at a low price.
 In practice, it is borrowing a certain cryptocurrency at a current market price and selling it immediately.
-When prices fall, you purchase the same amount of crypto at the lower price and return it to the lender, profiting from the difference.
+When prices fall, you purchase the same amount of crypto at a lower price and return it to the lender, profiting from the difference.

 For example, when you purchase a crypto (going long), you can never really lose more than the amount of that investment.
-Thus, if you purchase bitcoin for $1,000, the maximum you could lose is $1,000.
+Thus, if you purchase Bitcoin for $1,000, the maximum you could lose is $1,000.
 By contrast, the potential gain is limitless (at least on paper).
-If you short bitcoin for $1,000, the maximum you will gain from that trade is $1,000.
+If you short Bitcoin for $1,000, the maximum you will gain from that trade is $1,000.
 However, if the crypto’s price begins to increase and the uptrend continues, your losses could pile up indefinitely.
 To make matters worse, if you short using margin, you must continue paying the interest charges, in addition to the original loss, for as long as you choose to keep your position open.

-7. Consider Staking
+7. Consider staking

 Staking is the practice of locking away your coins on a proof-of-stake (PoS) blockchain for a period of time and being rewarded for it.
 This may be a good way for you to earn a passive income from your crypto holdings.
 It is an easy-to-use strategy that also minimizes the emotional impact of a bear market.
 You can stake coins and earn extra income during a crypto bear market.
-Many layer-one protocols permit staking of native tokens on their networks for yields.
+Many layer-one protocols permit the staking of native tokens on their networks for yields.

 With more than 17,000 cryptocurrencies on the market, no one can predict which one will rank highest or recover quickest, just as it is difficult to predict just how long the crypto bear market will continue.